onedata/onedata-documentation/doc/space_managment.md

 ### Create your space
 The first space is created for you automatically during the first login.
 In order to create more spaces:

-1. In the Onedata Web Interface click **Spaces** button located on the top menu.
+1. In the Onedata Web Interface click **Spaces** button located in the top menu.
 2. On the **Manage spaces** page, click **Create new space** button.
 3. On the bottom of the screen set the name of the new space and confirm with the **OK** button.